mrkaleArduinoLib/gbj_appwifi/README.md

 ## getEventMillis()

 #### Description
-The method returns the timestamp of the recent event, either successfull connection, sudden disconnection, or failed connection attempt to wifi.
+The method returns the timestamp of the recent event, which can be:
+* beginning the connection
+* firing success handler at connecting to wifi
+* firing failure handler at disconnection or failed connection attempt.

 #### Syntax
     unsigned long getEventMillis()